 Not sure if a programming bootcamp vs. college is right for you?
 We’ve got you covered!
 Start with a thorough self-assessment: consider what you can afford, the time you can dedicate to an educational program, the skills that you want to learn and your personal career goals.

 If cost is a factor, then bootcamps certainly win.
-While coding bootcamps cost $10,000 to $20,000, the tuition at top CS programs can be triple or quadruple that in just one academic year.
-Carnegie Mellon undergraduate tuition and tuition at the Massachusetts Institute of Technology (MIT) is about $60,000 per year.
+While coding bootcamps cost an average of $13,584, the tuition at top CS programs can be triple or quadruple that in just one academic year.
+Carnegie Mellon undergraduate tuition and tuition at the Massachusetts Institute of Technology (MIT) is about $60,000-70,000 per year.
 Although you can find cheaper college degrees under $20,000 per year if you study in-state at colleges like Brigham Young University, Alabama State University, or Georgia Southwestern University.

 For less than the cost of one semester in a CS degree program, you can develop programming skills at a bootcamp and be on your way to earning $61-70K upon graduation.

 Whenever you make a purchase whether it’s a car, home or an educational program, it’s always wise to calculate your ROI.
 While traditional college graduates are facing unparallelled unemployment rates throughout the nation with no end in sight, most coding graduates secure a job within 3 months of graduation.
 Since these accelerated learning programs thrive on their job placement rates, it’s equally important to schools that graduates are placed.

 Timewise, ROI’s a no-brainer – most coding bootcamp graduates invest 3-6 months in a program, while college students invest 4 years.
 But what about the financial investment?
-The average starting salary of a coding bootcamp graduate is $60-80K.
-A CS degree graduate can expect an average salary of $45-106K.
+The average starting salary of a coding bootcamp graduate is $70,698.
+A CS degree graduate can expect an average salary of $50k-106K.
 For a fraction of the time investment, coding bootcamp graduates will earn nearly as much as computer science graduates.

 When it comes to ROI, coding bootcamps require less time, less money and offer nearly equal earnings when compared to a CS degree.